nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. View all related information of a student
   1. Prerequisite: List all student using the `list` command.
 Multiple students are shown in the list. **List should have exactly 6 students at the time of testing**
   2. Test case: `view 1`
      Expected: All related information of the first student is shown on the result display visualizer on the right side.
-This includes: Student name, current tags, all academic-related information (assessment score, studio participation, studio attendance), and personal contact information (phone, email, telegram)
-     Expected: No information is modified, Academy Directory runs as normal
-     Expected: Status message is that users are viewing student at position 1 of the list
+     This includes: Student name, current tags, all academic-related information (assessment score, studio participation, studio attendance), and personal contact information (phone, email, telegram).
+No information is modified, Academy Directory runs as normal.
+Status message is that users are viewing student at position 1 of the list
   3. Test case: `view 6`
-     Expected: All related information of the last student is shown on the result display visualizer on the right side.
-This includes: Student name, current tags, all academic-related information (assessment score, studio participation, studio attendance), and personal contact information (phone, email, telegram)
-     Expected: No information is modified, Academy Directory runs as normal
-     Expected: Status message is that users are viewing student at position 6 of the list
+     Expected: This includes: Student name, current tags, all academic-related information (assessment score, studio participation, studio attendance), and personal contact information (phone, email, telegram).
+No information is modified, Academy Directory runs as normal.
+Status message is that users are viewing student at position 1 of the list
   4. Test case: `view 7`
      Expected: No view is shown on the result display.
 An error message is shown stating that index number is invalid
-  5. Test case: `view 0`, `view add`, `view myself in front of the mirror as a failure of society`
+  5. Test case: `view add`
      Expected: No view is shown on the result display.
 An error message is shown stating that index number is invalid (in a sense that it must be a positive integer)

+    Other valid test cases: `view 3`, `view 4`
+    Other invalid test cases: `view 0`, `view -1`

 2. View students when list is altered
   1. Prerequisite: Using filter to reduce the list view to 1 student only.
 List should only have one student.